segmentio/analytics-angular/README.md

 This call identifies Michael by his unique User ID and labels him with `name` and `email` traits.

-In React, if you have a form where users sign up or log in, you can use the `onSubmit` handler to call `identify`, as in the example below:
+In Angular, if you have a form where users sign up or log in, you can use the `onSubmit` handler to call `identify`, as in the example below:

 ```JSX
 export default class IdentifyForm extends Component {